 Thank you for joining in our effort to empower people, communities and societies to fight against cervical cancer.
-GIAHC is currently a program of the American Sexual Health Association (ASHA), a registered 501(c)3 tax-exempt organization.
+GIAHC is currently a program of ASHA, a registered 501(c)3 tax-exempt organization.
 ASHA, a 100-year-old nonprofit highly rated on Charity Navigator, maintains GIAHC's financial and accounting needs.

 There is more than one way to donate, by phone, mail or online, or via domestic or international electronic funds transfer.
 Please check with your human resources department to determine if your employer has a matching gift program, which will double your gift to GIAHC or the Michele Baldwin Living Memorial.
 We would also be happy to accept gifts of stock, which may offer you significant tax advantages.
 All donations are tax deductible to the fullest extent allowed by law.